Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-iVDRQg_aWpU,5283.643349,5297.973888.md

 ### Transcript

-> why does the ea version already have a new logo does it maybe it does i might might actually have a new logo but we might change it again yeah it might yeah it's probably just like we changed the assets on the stores yeah
+> why does the ea version already have a new logo does it maybe it does I might might actually have a new logo but we might change it again yeah it might yeah it's probably just like we changed the assets on the stores yeah